Bia3/teleport/rfd/xxxx-gcp-server-discovery.md

     allow:
       # IDs of projects from which nodes can join.
 At least one required.
       - project_ids: ['p1', 'p2']
-        # Location from which nodes can join.
-If empty or omitted, nodes from
+        # Regions and/or zones from which nodes can join.
+If empty or omitted,
-        # any location are allowed.
+        # nodes from any location are allowed.
         locations: ['l1', 'l2']
+        # Emails associated with service accounts assigned to joining nodes.
+If
+        # empty or omitted, nodes with any email are allowed.
+        emails: ['e1@example.com', 'e2@example.com']
+        # Names of joining instances.
+If empty or omitted, nodes with any name
+        # are allowed.
+        instance_names: ['i1', 'i2']
 ```

 The `google.compute_engine.project_id` and `google.compute_engine.zone` JWT